spectralDNS/shenfun/docs/source/kuramatosivashinsky.rst

 latter (known as the Fourier interpolant) gives the correct (zero) derivative of the basis with the highest wavenumber.

-Shenfun has a few integrators implemented in the :mod:`.integrators` submodule.
+Shenfun has a few integrators implemented in the :mod:`shenfun.utilities.integrators` submodule.
 Two such integrators are the 4th order explicit Runge-Kutta method ``RK4``, and the exponential 4th order Runge-Kutta method ``ETDRK4``.
 Both these integrators need two methods provided by the problem being solved, representing